 Alpine Cyclone Pump 33Ft Cord 2100 GPH

-Powerful, yet energy saving pond pump is what most of us garden pond lover wish to have.
+The powerful, yet energy saving pond pump is what most of us garden pond lover wish to have.
 The Cyclone pond pump by Alpine may be the best pond pump to get that meets the two requirements.
 This model comes in many variously powerful versions, with the 2100 GPH model being the least powerful one.
 We chose the least powerful one because it offers enough power for most typical ponds.
 If you need powerful one, you can choose from 3100, 4000, 5200, 6550, and 8000 GPH versions.
-With power also rises the price, so make sure you take that to account.
+With power also raises the price, so make sure you take that into account.

 Features at glance

 - Submersible or external

 - Power consumption: 190 W